2023 Direct-to-Consumer Beer Shipping Report

-The third annual Direct-to-Consumer (DtC) Beer Shipping Report, presented by Sovos ShipCompliant and the Brewers Association, finds that consumer interest and enthusiasm for having their favorite brews shipped to their front doors has continued to grow.
-The report offers an in-depth analysis of a consumer poll and an economist’s review of the DtC beer shipping market.
+The fourth annual Direct-to-Consumer Beer Shipping Report, presented by Sovos ShipCompliant and the Brewers Association, finds that consumer interest and intent for having their favorite brews shipped to their front doors has continued to grow steadily.
+The report offers an in-depth analysis of a consumer poll and an economist’s review of the direct-to-consumer (DtC) beer shipping market.

-The Sovos ShipCompliant/Harris Poll consumer survey finds that state laws are not keeping up with consumer demand.
-Nearly eight out of 10 (81%) regular craft beer drinkers have tried a beer while traveling that they wish they could purchase but it’s not available near their home.
-Additionally, 88% say there should be greater legal access to DtC beer shipping.
-However, as of March 2023, just 11 states and Washington, D.C. currently permit DtC beer shipping.
-(Regular craft beer drinkers are defined as those who drink craft beer at least once per month.)
+The Sovos ShipCompliant/Harris Poll consumer survey finds that state laws are not keeping up with consumer demand, as nearly nine in 10 (86%) craft beer drinkers believe that current laws in the U.S. should be updated to allow for legal beer DtC shipping in more than the 12 locales where it is currently legal.
+Nearly eight out of 10 (79%) regular craft beer drinkers have tried a beer while traveling that they wish they could purchase but it’s not available near their home.

 Missed revenue for states and craft brewers

-The potential market scope for DtC beer has yet to reach its peak, but the numbers show that consumers are willing to spend the money for craft beer to be shipped directly to their residence.
-In fact, 72% of regular craft beer drinkers report they would spend $50 or more per month if they could, while 51% say they would spend $100 or more per month.
+States are missing out on tax revenue by not allowing DtC beer shipping.
+The numbers show that consumers are willing to spend money each month for craft beer to be shipped directly to their residence.
+In fact, 69% of those that would like to purchase beer via DtC shipping say they would spend $50 or more per month if they could, while 43% say they would spend $100 or more per month if DtC shipping were available in their home state.

 The survey revealed the following key takeaways:

-• Increased interest for out-of-state brews.
-The majority of regular craft beer drinkers (79%) are likely to purchase craft beer via DtC shipping in the future, an increase from the 75% who said they would do so in 2022.
+• Sustained interest for out-of-state brews.
+The majority of regular craft beer drinkers (60%) would be more likely to try beer from out-of-state breweries if DtC shipping was an option, similar to the 59% who said they would do so in 2023.

 The Direct-to-Consumer Beer Shipping Report also profiles DtC craft beer drinker demographics.
 Download your complimentary copy of the report today for an in-depth look at the consumer and producer sides of this emerging market.